sublimetext-io/docs.sublimetext.io/docs/reference/package-control/repository.md

 If for some reason one of the releases is from a different Git repository than the top-level `details` key, a `base` key may be specified in the release.
-This repository will then be used for the matching tags.
+This repository will then be used for tag resolution inside this release item.

 ```json
 {